 Shareholders have the ultimate responsibility for appointing directors, but founders are usually the ones who get to search for, select, interview, and nominate candidates for the shareholders to consider.
 That gives founders a huge opportunity to select potential board members who can do the best possible job of overseeing the company.

-Outside vs. inside members
+Outside vs. inside stakeholders

 Most boards of directors include both members who are employees of the company, such as the CEO, and members who are not involved in day-to-day operations.
-The latter are called independent or outside members, and they can be a crucial resource for founders.
+The latter are called independent or outside stakeholders, and they can be a crucial resource for founders.
 Outside members are frequently high-level executives of other corporations, sometimes very large ones.
-Such members typically join the boards of small, promising companies, to both act as mentors and to foster potentially useful connections with such companies.
+Such members typically join the boards of small, promising organizations, to both act as mentors and to foster potentially useful connections with such companies.

 Publicly-traded companies are required to have a certain percentage of outside members, but private companies have a lot more latitude.
 But even a small, private company would be wise to appoint one or more outside directors.
 Outsiders can provide a fresh viewpoint and knowledge and experience that your team may not have.
 Plus, outside board members can use their business networks and other external resources to help complete important tasks, such as sourcing new corporate officers.

-Choosing outside members
+Choosing outside company members

 - Experience as a CEO.
 Board members who have already successfully run a company have useful skills and experience to lend yours.